Puerto Rico

 Substitute Notice:

-An entity may provide substitute notice if the cost of direct notice or identification is (1) excessively onerous due to the population size or the difficulty in locating all individuals; (2) the cost exceeds $100,000; or (3) the notification population exceeds 100,000.
+An entity may provide substitute notice if: (1) the cost of direct notice or the identification of affective individuals is excessively onerous due to population size, difficulty in locating all individuals, or economic situation of the entity; (2) the cost exceeds $100,000; or (3) the notification population exceeds 100,000.
 It must include: (1) prominent display at the entity’s premises, on the entity’s webpage, and in any mailing list; and (2) notice to the media including information about the “breach” and contact information.

 Remediation Services: